eliaxelang007/rhythm.js/README.md

 play();
 ```

-This is what the type of `GainKeyframe` look like!
+This is what the type of `GainKeyframe` look like.

 ```typescript
 type GainKeyframe = {